 VoodooHDA.kext is needed.
 The author found that using the emulated USB mouse and keyboard drivers, the keys have would have issues with sticking during a long keystroke on the authors hardware.
 Your mileage may vary here and technically no additional kext file is needed to use QEMU’s emulated USB mouse and keyboard.

-For mounting of other filesystems (NTFS,EXT,etc.) refer to:
+For mounting of other filesystems (NTFS,EXT4,etc.) refer to:

 If you like what we do here, consider supporting us on Patreon.